Create PowerPoint Document in Blazor

 Click the Run button (green arrow) in the toolbar or press F5 to run the app.

-By executing the program, you will get the PowerPoint document as follows.
+Upon executing the program, the PowerPoint document will be generated as follows.

-An online sample link to create a PowerPoint Presentation in Blazor.
+An online sample link to create a PowerPoint Presentation in ASP.NET Core.

 Prerequisites: